-Spinal Cord Injury affect you?
+How might a Spinal Cord Injury affect you?

-Incomplete spinal cord injury symptoms vary from one person to the next and may include weakness, spasms, altered sensation and bladder and bowel problems.
-Sometimes early management in regaining independence may mean they are then treated as if they have a complete spinal injury, but we have found that there may be potential for greater recovery than first expected.
-Neuro-Physiotherapists here at Manchester Neurotherapy Centre use the Bobath concept, which has particular benefit in treatment of patients with incomplete spinal cord injuries.
+Sometimes early management in regaining independence may result in people being treated as if they have a complete spinal injury, but at Manchester Neurotherapy Centre we have often found that there may be potential for greater recovery than first expected.

-How much sensation the person has to touch or movement is also important to assess.
+How much sensation the person has to touch, or movement is also important to assess.
 Often certain parts of the body will become particularly stiff and moving these can make other movements easier, for example, mobilising the ribcage to improve the movement of the arm and increase lung capacity and in turn, fitness.